biopython/biopython.github.io/wiki/Deprecation_policy.md

 remove such code from Biopython, while avoiding any nasty surprises for users who may be relying on older code.

-This is the (unofficial) policy for deprecating and removing code from
+This is the current policy for deprecating and removing code from
 Biopython:

--   First, it is a good idea to ask on the biopython and biopython-dev mailing lists whether a given piece of code has any users.
+-   First, ask on the biopython and biopython-dev [mailing lists](mailing_lists "wikilink") whether a given piece of code has any users.
 Please keep in mind that not all users are following the biopython-dev mailing list.
+-   Consider declaring the module as "obsolete" for a release *before* deprecation (no code changes, just note this in the DEPRECATED file and the module docstrings).
--   If there are no apparent users, you can add a DeprecatingWarning to the code.
+-   If there are no apparent users, you can add a DeprecationWarning to the code.

 `import warnings`